Margaret Dorothy Green

-Margaret Dorothy Green OBE FRCN (1929–2017) was a senior Royal College of Nursing employee from 1966 to 1990 and was instrumental in setting up the UKCC, the forerunner of the Nursing and Midwifery Council.
+Margaret Dorothy Green OBE FRCN (1929–2017) was a senior Royal College of Nursing employee from 1966 to 1990 and was instrumental in setting up the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (UKCC), the forerunner of the Nursing and Midwifery Council.
 Through UKCC, Green introduced major changes to nurse education such as Project 2000 and PREP.